provable-things/eos-examples/eos-usd-price/README.md

 This repo is to demonstrate how you would work with the Oraclize **URL** datasource.

-The `eos-usd-price` example allows you to *retreive the eos token price in usd*.
+The `eosusdprice` example allows you to *retreive the eos token price in usd*.

 ## Notes